Welandagrisols/Mazaom/replit.md

 The app automatically syncs data to Supabase when configured.
 If Supabase is not available, it falls back to local storage.

 ## Recent Changes
+- December 2024: Combined Add Product and Add Stock screens into unified AddOrRestockScreen for streamlined workflow
 - December 2024: Added receipt processing modes (Historical Data Only vs Add to Current Stock) with price history tracking
 - December 2024: Added dual inventory item types (Unit/Countable vs Bulk/Divisible) with proper tracking
 - December 2024: Added Supabase database integration for cloud persistence